Meisenburger13/joplin-frontmatter-overview/README.md

 - Notes missing a property will have an empty cell.
 - Notes with invalid frontmatter are included with empty custom property values (special properties like `NOTE_LINK` still work).
 - The note containing the code block is excluded from the search.
+- Set the maximum width and height of images in the settings.

 ---